akkeris/buildshuttle/README.md

 # Akkeris Build Shuttle

-The build shuttle is a private API used by the app controller to cache builds and abstract out jenkins from the main code body of the app controller.
+The build shuttle is a private API used by the controller-api to build docker images from sources.

-Requires a jenkins build server with a service account, in addition the jenkins instance must have a user named `akkeris-build-bot` capable of writing to the DOCKER_REGISTRY_HOST and DOCKER_REPO environment variables set in the app controller.

-**NEVER:** Hit these API end points on this directly!

 ## Environment Vars:

+* `PORT` - The port number to use to listen to new builds.
+* `NO_CACHE` - Whether to cache layers as much as possible during builds.
+If set to `true` docker build will not cache the pull or build.
+* `DOCKER_BUILD_IMAGE` - The docker image to use when spinning up worker nodes, the image defaults to `akkeris/buildshuttle:latest`
 * `S3_BUCKET`, `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `S3_LOCATION` - Amazon S3 service to use to store build sources
-* `JENKINS_URL` - The backing jenkins instance to use, must have pipeline extensions enabled.
 * `BUILD_SHUTTLE_HOST` - The host of the alamo build shuttle.
-* `PORT` - The port to listen on

 ## Starting: